Michieljoris/demo/README.md

     git add -A; git commit -m 'added demo.json'; git push demo master

-You should then be able visit the app at someapp-master.demo.local
+You should then be able visit the app at someapp-master.demo.local:7500

 Then:

     git push demo somebranch

-Visit this branch at someapp-somebranch.demo.local
+Visit this branch at someapp-somebranch.demo.local:7500

 Rinse and repeat for other repos and branches